webBasedBob/React-food-app/README.md

 # Introduction

 A(nother) food delivery app dedicated to Shawarma.
-The users select the shawarma, then they select an restaurant close to them to deliver it (I embbeded a map from Google Maps API the user can interact with, and from the coordinates provided by the user, a few more API calls are made to convert them into an address and to get Shawarma restaurants close to the location).
+The users select the shawarma, then they select an restaurant close to them to deliver it (I embedded a map from Google Maps API the user can interact with, and from the coordinates provided by the user, a few more API calls are made to convert them into an address and to get Shawarma restaurants close to the location).
-During the delivery and after the delyvery has succeeded, the users can watch some random videos based on a category the users selected.
+During the delivery and after the delivery has succeeded, the users can watch some random videos based on a category the users selected.

 # Tech Stack

 -React
 -Redux
--Reac Router
+-React Router
 -SASS
 -WebPack
 -React testing library